MOUNT HOOD

 Highlights:

-The Pacific Crest Trail (PCT) cuts through the Mt.
-Hood National Forest and it shares a name with the Timberline Trail #600 near Timberline Lodge.
-We hiked this trail and camped near the base of Mount Hood next to the PCT.
+This hike starts at Timberline Lodge and follows The Pacific Crest Trail (PCT) through the Mt.
+Hood National Forest.
+The route shares a name with the Timberline Trail #600 near Timberline Lodge.
+We hiked this trail for five miles, crossed the scenic Zig Zag Canyon, and camped near the base of Mount Hood next to the PCT at Paradise Park.
 It’s a fairly easy hike out and back and makes for a good day or overnight hike.
-Many long distance hikers highly recommend this section of the PCT which extends up to Snowqualmie Pass in Washington.
+Many long distance hikers highly recommend this section of the PCT which extends up to Snoqualmie Pass in Washington.

 Speak Your Mind